 Remembering Content Keywords

-Back when Search Console was Webmaster Tools, the Content Keywords feature allowed webmasters to view valuable information about their website.
-This section would list the keywords, how many variants were found, as well as the keywords’ “significance.”
+Back when Search Console was Webmaster Tools, the Content Keywords feature allowed webmasters to view valuable information about their websites.
+This section would list the keywords, how many variants were found, and the keywords’ “significance.”

 Here’s what it used to look like:

-Mueller stresses that, although the Content Keywords feature is gone, keywords are still important for Google’s and users’ understanding.
-He also offers a few words of advice: “While our systems have gotten better, they can’t read your mind: be clear about what your site is about, and what you’d like to be found for.”
+Mueller stresses that, although the Content Keywords feature is gone, keywords are still crucial for Google’s and users’ understanding.
+He offers some advice: “While our systems have gotten better, they can’t read your mind: be clear about what your site is about and what you’d like to be found for.”